Last Update October 2014

-You have the option of joining our Customer Experience Improvement Program (CEIP) to improve the quality, reliability, and performance of Microsoft Hardware, software, and services.
+You have the option of joining our Customer Experience Improvement Program (“CEIP”) to improve the quality, reliability, and performance of the Hardware Device.

-To opt in or out of CEIP participation, see the Privacy section in the installed software.
+To opt in or out of CEIP participation, see the Privacy section or the Help installed with the software.

 Microsoft Error Reporting provides a service that allows you to report problems you may be having with your Hardware Device to Microsoft and to receive information that may help you avoid or solve such problems.

-For more information about the Microsoft Error Reporting Service and a complete privacy statement for the Microsoft Error Reporting Service, visit the Privacy Statement for Microsoft Error Reporting Service
+For more information about the Microsoft Error Reporting Service and a complete privacy statement for the Microsoft Error Reporting Service, visit http://go.microsoft.com/fwlink/?LinkID=280262

 To opt out of Microsoft Error Reporting, choose “No” when prompted to send error reports.